 Welcome to Y2NS

-This autumn term our topic is 'All Creatures Great and Small’
+This half term our topic is Pit Boot and a Snap Tin.

 Every child will also take part in a Guided Reading session every week with Miss Saul and Mrs Harhoff, where they will read a different text to their individual reading book.
 Children will also take part in a range of reading activities including enjoying books in our own reading area.